Converting 64 Square Meters to Square Feet: A complete walkthrough

 The Conversion Factor: Meters to Feet

-The fundamental conversion factor between meters and feet is approximately 3.28084 feet per meter.
-This means that one meter is roughly equal to 3.28 feet.
-However, remember this is an approximation.
+The fundamental conversion factor between meters and feet is approximately 3.Because of that, 28084 feet per meter.
+Because of that, this means that one meter is roughly equal to 3.
+28 feet.
+That said, remember this is an approximation.
 For highly precise calculations, you should use a more accurate conversion factor or a dedicated conversion tool.

 Converting 64 Square Meters to Square Feet: The Calculation